Māori Practitioners Advisory Committee

 Allanah Harrington - Co-Chair and Cardiac Sonographer

-Allanah has a Master's degree in Clinical Neuroscience from the University Otago.
-Her work as the Māori Clinical Researcher in the Health Research Council study, established the appropriateness of echocardiographic reference ranges in Māori and Pacific New Zealanders.
+Allanah has a master's degree in Clinical Neuroscience from the University of Otago.
+Her work as the Māori Clinical Researcher in the Health Research Council study established the appropriateness of echocardiographic reference ranges in Māori and Pacific New Zealanders.

 Moana Tipene-Boyd - Medical Imaging Technologist